 Tip: If your data doesn’t display in tabular form, go to the Data tab.
 Scroll down to the SOURCE FILE information at the bottom of the page.
 Click the Specify data format icon.
 For more information, see specify the format of your data source.

 On the Data tab, apply operations to cleanse, shape, and enrich your data.
 You can enter R code in the command line and let autocomplete assist you in getting the correct syntax.
 Or you can use the Operations menu to browse operation categories or search for a specific operation, then let the UI guide you.

 The following video shows you how to refine data.

-Use visualizations to gain insights into your data and to uncover patterns, trends, and correlations within your data.
+Click the Visualizations tab to visualize the data in charts.
+Uncover patterns, trends, and correlations within your data.

 When you’ve refined the sample data set to suit your needs, click the Run Data Refinery flow icon in the toolbar to run the Data Refinery flow on the entire data set.